MicrosoftDocs/well-architected/well-architected/security/testing.md

 ### How often do you expect the tests to run?

 Test the workload regularly to make sure changes don't introduce security risks and that there aren't any regressions.
 The team must also be ready to respond to organizational security validations that might be conducted at any time.
-There are also tests conducted in response to a security incident.
+There are also tests that you can run in response to a security incident.
 The following sections provide recommendations on the frequency of tests.

 #### Routine tests

 Routine tests are conducted at a regular cadence, as part of your standard operating procedures and to meet compliance requirements.
 Various tests might be run at different cadences, but the key is that they're conducted periodically and on a schedule.

-You should integrate these tests into your software development lifecycle (SDLC) because they provide defense in depth at each stage.
+You should integrate these tests into your SDLC because they provide defense in depth at each stage.
 Diversify the test suite to verify assurances for identity, data storage and transmission, and communication channels.
 Conduct the same tests at different points in the lifecycle to ensure that there aren't any regressions.
 Routine tests help establish an initial benchmark.
 However that's just a starting point.
 As you uncover new issues at the same points of the lifecycle, you add new test cases.
 The tests also improve with repetition.

-At each stage, these tests should validate code that's added or removed or configuration settings that have changed.
-You want to detect the security impact of those changes.
+At each stage, these tests should validate code that's added or removed or configuration settings that have changed in order to detect the security impact of those changes.
 You should improve the tests' efficacy with automation, balanced with peer reviews.

 Consider running security tests as part of an automated pipeline or scheduled test run.
-The sooner you discover security issues, the easier it is to find the code or configuration change that might have caused them.
+The sooner you discover security issues, the easier it is to find the code or configuration change that causes them.

 Don't rely only on automated tests.
 Use manual testing to detect vulnerabilities that only human expertise can catch.
 Manual testing is good for exploratory use cases and finding unknown risks.